home-assistant/home-assistant.io/source/_integrations/speedtestdotnet.markdown

 The following sensors are added by the integration:

 sensors:
-  - speedtest_ping: Reaction time in ms of your connection (how fast you get a response after you’ve sent out a request).
+  - Ping sensor: Reaction time in ms of your connection (how fast you get a response after you’ve sent out a request).
-  - speedtest_downlod: The download speed (Mbit/s).
+  - Download sensor: The download speed (Mbit/s).
-  - speedtest_upload: The upload speed (Mbit/s).
+  - Upload sensor: The upload speed (Mbit/s).

 ### Time period dictionary example